Arun Singh Jasrotia

 On 15 September 1995, terrorists attacked Jasrotia's team in Lolab Valley in Jammu and Kashmir.
-In retaliation, Jasrotia killed a terrorist with his commando knife and neutralized the other terrorists by lobbing grenades at them.
-This gave his team an opportunity to take control of the situation and eliminate the remaining terrorists.
-But Jasrotia sustained gunshot wounds in the process and succumbed to the injuries.
+In retaliation, Jasrotia killed a terrorist with his knife and lobbed grenades at others.
+Besides killing three terrorists with gunshots in the firefight that ensued,he single handedly killed a terrorist grabbing him in a hand to hand combat, slicing him with his knife despite bleeding profusely and unmindful of his pain.Ignoring the pain in his chest and blood seeping from his right shoulder,he got into hand to hand fight with another terrorist,knifing the man through his stomach and ripping him open.This gave his team an opportunity to eliminate the remaining terrorists.
+Jasrotia sustained gunshot wounds and succumbed to the injuries.

 Early life

-Captain Arun Singh Jasrotia was born in Sujanpur in the Pathankot district of Punjab, India on 16 August, 1968.
-Son of an Army veteran Lt Col Prabhat Singh Jasrotia and Satya Devi, Capt Arun Singh Jasrotia belonged to the family of war veterans.
-Besides his father, his grandfather too served in the Army and retired as a Lt Col with 2 Dogra Regiment.
+Arun Singh Jasrotia was born in Sujanpur in the Pathankot district of Punjab, India on 16 August 1968.
+He was son of an army veteran Lt Col Prabhat Singh Jasrotia and Satya Devi.
+His grandfather too served in the army and retired as a Lt Col with 2 Dogra Regiment.

 Military career

-Capt Arun also had a dream to wear Army uniform like his father and grandfather and followed his dream by joining NDA after completing his schooling at Kendriya Vidyalaya No. 1, in Pathankot.
+Capt Arun also had a dream to wear army uniform like his father and grandfather and followed his dream by joining NDA after completing his schooling at Kendriya Vidyalaya No. 1, in Pathankot.
 He was commissioned into 8 Bihar Regiment on 17 December 1988 as a second lieutenant, with promotion to lieutenant on 17 December 1990 and to captain on 17 December 1993.

-During his initial service, Capt Arun took part in “Op Rakshak” under 8 Mountain Division and 28 Inf Div sector and proved his mettle as a professional and committed soldier.
+During his initial service, Capt Arun took part in "Op Rakshak" under 8 Mountain Division and 28 Inf Div sector and proved his mettle as a professional and committed soldier.
 He was awarded Sena Medal for his exceptional service and devotion to duty.
 Later Capt Arun volunteered for 9 Para (Special Forces).